 Look for eco-friendly fibers

 Polyester, acrylic, nylon, and all synthetic fabrics are the ones you definitely want to avoid.
 They’re made from plastic, and plastic is - say it with me - causing massive problems for the earth.
-Instead, check labels and gravitate towards clothes made from linen, bamboo, hemp, or organic wool.
+Instead, check labels and gravitate towards clothes made from linen, bamboo, hemp or organic cotton.
 In other words, you’re looking for fabrics that are made from natural fibers and are biodegradable, which greatly reduces their carbon footprint.

 Look for clothes made from recycled materials